Open-World Skill Discovery from Unsegmented Demonstrations: Conclusion

-In this paper, we propose a novel temporal video segmentation algorithm to address the challenges of open-world skill discovery from unsegmented demonstrations.
+In this paper, we propose a novel temporal video segmentation algorithm to address the challenges of open-world skill discovery from unsegmented demonstration videos.
 To generate a segmented dataset of video clips with independent skills, our algorithm detects the potential skill boundaries based on the predictive loss of a pretrained action-prediction model.
-External boundary indicators can also be incorporated in our method.
-The method does not require any manual annotations and can be employed directly on massive internet gameplay videos.
+It does not require any manual annotations and can be employed directly on massive internet gameplay videos.